leandrocfe/filament-articles/form-builder/common-errors-to-avoid.md

 #### Why?
 As the [docs say](https://filamentphp.com/docs/3.x/forms/fields/getting-started#setting-a-default-value), _defaults are only used when the form is loaded without existing data.
 Inside panel resources this only works on Create Pages, as Edit Pages will always fill the data from the model._

-In this case, the value is `null`, which is correct in the EditPage.
+In this case, the value is `null`, which is correct on the Edit Page.

-If you want to force the default value in the EditPage if the value is `null`, you should use the `formatStateUsing()` method:
+If you want to force the input to have a default value on the Edit Page if the value is `null`, you should use the `formatStateUsing()` method:

 ```php
 TagsInput::make('tags')